 How does passive ventilation work?

 Air gets stale in an occupied building, if only because occupants inhale oxygen and exhale carbon dioxide.
 Houseplants, which take in carbon dioxide and release oxygen, keep indoor air fresher longer.
-Changes in room temperature causes changes in relative humidity if nothing happens to control it.
+Changes in room temperature cause changes in relative humidity if nothing happens to control it.
 Excess moisture and insufficient moisture both cause various health problems.

 Any ventilation system must, therefore, replace used indoor air with fresh outside air and control moisture.
 Outside and inside temperatures are usually different.
 If the outside air is cold, it will cool the indoor air when it enters.
 If it’s hot, it will heat the indoor air.
-We use furnaces and air conditioners to regulate the temperature.
+Standard buildings use furnaces and air conditioners to regulate the temperature.

 Instead, passive buildings require a heat recovery system.
 Various techniques exist, but basically fresh air and exhaust air pass through exchanger plates.
 The two air supplies do not mix.
-Ss they flow past each other in their separate channels, heat transfers between them. they become more nearly the same temperature.
+As they flow past each other in their separate channels, heat transfers between them. they become more nearly the same temperature.

 A passive building costs more to build compared to a comparable conventional building.
 The larger the building, the smaller difference in cost, however.
 Not needing to pay for energy to heat and cool the building recoups the extra building costs quickly.